 Instead of the unhealthy saturated fat, eat foods high in unsaturated fat.
 Examples are corn, sesame, soybean and sunflower oils.
 The healthiest kind might just be fish oil, which also provides omega-3 fatty acids though polyunsaturated fats.

 High cholesterol foods that you should eat less of are meat, poultry, fish, dairy products and eggs.
 A common misconception is that cholesterol is not found in food that is low in fat, this is not true, as cholesterol is not fat at all.

-Instead eat food containing lots of starch and fiber, these are good for your body and have reduced calories when compared to high fat foods.
+Instead, eat food containing lots of starch and fibre, these are good for your body and have reduced calories when compared to high-fat foods.
 Examples include bread, cereals, fruits and vegetables.
 Additionally, fruits and vegetables are an excellent source of nutrients and minerals.

-Wholegrain food is better than food with white flour, as the fiber will have the effect of lowering cholesterol levels.
+Wholegrain food is better than food with white flour, as the fibre will have the effect of lowering cholesterol levels.

 Red meats are high in bad cholesterol, when you need meat, cook lean varieties instead.

 When choosing cooking oils, opt for ones containing lots of monosaturated fats, since they have beneficial cardioprotective effects.